-Greenwood Pathway House is the only provider of homeless shelter and support for children and adults in the seven counties of the Lakelands Region.
+Greenwood Pathway House is the only homeless ministry that provides trauma-informed services for children and adults in the seven counties of the Lakelands Region.

 We work to overcome homelessness, one person at a time.
 Using a wholistic approach, we address the physical, emotional, and spiritual needs of our clients while connecting them with the resources that they need for stability and self-sufficiency.